 - Although I’m not a fan of self-medication, I always carry a pack of Pepto-Bismol or Imodium.
 You never know when you might get desperate or someone else might need them.

 - Your choice of painkillers.
 I can’t take Ibuprofen but these liquid tabs work like a charm.
-I just take Aspirin to relief the worst pain and help me sleep.
+I just take Aspirin to relieve the worst pain and help me sleep.

 - Blister Band-Aids.
 Ok, they have nothing to do with traveler’s diarrhea but I never leave the house without.
 I like the gel pads as they become a 2nd skin and stay on for several days.

 My emergency toilet kit contains the following:

 - an extra roll of toilet paper.
 You never know when you might need it or when you run out!

 - Hand sanitizer, I like the one with Aloe Vera to give you that fresh feeling after usage.

 - Wet Wipes.
 Although the pack says they can be flushed, I never do this as it harms the environment.